az4mary/business_review/assets/project-docs/prd/zyne-propertypage-buy-PRD-mobile-page-1.md

-Below is a **developer-ready handoff**.
+⚠️Below is a **developer-ready handoff**.
 It is intentionally strict and removes interpretation.

 # ZYNE Mobile Listing Page — Required Developer Changes